DInnaD/labnotebook/content/lab-notebook/2013-06-13-what-I-look-for-in-software-papers.md

 ---
-layout: post
-title: "What I look for in 'Software Papers'"
+categories:
+- ecology
+date: 2013-06-13T00:00:00Z
-subtitle: "pet peeves and faux pas"
+subtitle: pet peeves and faux pas
-category: ecology
 tags:
 - blog
+title: What I look for in 'Software Papers'
+url: /2013/06/13/what-I-look-for-in-software-papers/
 ---

 **Update** Thanks to the rich discussion in the comments and beyond, I've revised my thoughts on this somewhat, as I discuss in [this more